PrototypeML/PrototypeML/docs/concepts.md

 * A Python class is created for each block

-* PrototypeML concatenates all of the mutator sections (import, init, forward, additional functions) from each mutator in each block into a single set of `import` statements in the class, a single `__init__` routine, and a single `forward` routine.
-Additional functions are added to the class after the `__init__` and `forward` routines.
+* PrototypeML concatenates all of the mutator sections (import, init, forward, additional code) from each mutator in each block into a single set of `import` statements in the class, a single `__init__` routine, and a single `forward` routine.
+The additional code section is added to the class after the `__init__` and `forward` routines.

 * Code is generated to implement repeat counts and activations